chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Tue Dec 12 14:33:59 CST 2017

 I opened my terminal to code on Tue Dec 12 15:58:41 CST 2017

+I opened my terminal to code on Tue Dec 12 16:27:05 CST 2017